• ECTS

 Syllabus

-• Notions of risk and error criteria
+• Concepts of risk and error criteria

-• Introduction to non-parametric estimation: the empirical distribution function
+• Introduction to nonparametric estimation: the empirical distribution function

 • Bochner lemma, quadratic risk